Motion Graphics

 Visualize complex ideas

-High-level concepts can be difficult to convey using only words or images.
+High-level concepts can be difficult to convey using only words or static images.
 Motion graphics can act as visual aids to get across ideas big or small.

 Appeal to a wide audience